carlmontanari/scrapli/README.md

    Paramiko - ControlPersist in particular is very interesting to me.

-With the goal of supporting all of the OpenSSH configuration options the primary transport driver option is simply native system local SSH (almost certainly this won't work on Windows, but I don't have a Windows box to test on, or any particular interest in doing so).
-The implementation of using system SSH is of course a little bit messy , however scrapli takes care of that for you so you don't need to care about it!
-The payoff of using system SSH is of course that OpenSSH config files simply "work" -- no passing it to scrapli, no selective support, no need to set
+With the goal of supporting all of the OpenSSH configuration options the primary transport driver option is simply native system local SSH.
+The implementation of using system SSH is of course a little bit messy, however scrapli takes care of that for you so you don't need to care about it!
+The payoff of using system SSH is of course that OpenSSH config files simply "work" -- no passing it to scrapli, no selective support, no need to set username or
-    username or ports or any of the other config items that may reside in your SSH config file.
+    ports or any of the other config items that may reside in your SSH config file.
 This driver will likely be the focus of most development for this project, though I will try to keep the other transport drivers -- in particular ssh2-python -- as close to parity as is possible/practical.

 The last transport is telnet via telnetlib.
 This was trivial to add in as the interface is basically the same as SystemSSH, and it turns out telnet is still actually useful for things like terminal servers and the like!